rjhancock/megamek-games/update.md

 Updating the version on your server is considerably easier than the initial installation.
 Few steps, less things to break.
-In fact, the process should feel similar to how it was for the initial instalation.
+In fact, the process should feel similar to how it was for the initial installation.

 ## System Updates and Java